davidrosas0192-cmd/Authentication.MFA/Docs/README.md

 2. Request enrollment options with `POST /api/fido2/enrollment/options`.
 3. Complete attestation with the authenticator through `POST /api/fido2/enrollment/complete`.
 4. The credential is stored and FIDO2 MFA is enabled for the user.
+5. Completion is bound to the authenticated user that created the transaction.

 ### FIDO2 Login